-What to Buy from Egypt?
+What to Buy in Egypt?

 Another item of ancient Egyptian origin and a heavily bought souvenir in Egypt is the papyrus scroll.
 Papyrus was the paper used during ancient Egyptian times and was made from the pith of the papyrus plant.
 Of course, the papyrus scrolls sold nowadays are replicas of the original; however, they’re pretty cool and look real as well.
 Papyrus scrolls differ in size and have different shapes printed on them as well, from pharaonic battle scenes to the Hieroglyphic alphabet.Pharaonic scene on papyrus scroll